ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 For detailed requirements, see [Prerequisites for installing FusionaaS](/docs/fusionaas?topic=fusionaas-pre_installation_checklist).

-### Create your deployment
-{: #create-deployment}

-After your Satellite location is configured and your data center is ready:

-1. Work with your IBM representative to schedule installation.
-2. IBM will coordinate the delivery and installation of hardware.
-3. Once installed, you can begin provisioning resources:
-   - **For Compute**: Create OpenShift clusters through the {{site.data.keyword.cloud_notm}} console
-   - **For Storage**: Provision storage volumes and configure storage classes

-For detailed instructions on creating deployments, see [Managing deployments](/docs/fusionaas?topic=fusionaas-administrators).

 ## Infrastructure setup and maintenance
 {: #setup-maintenance}
 {: step}

-After your order is placed and infrastructure is ready for installation, IBM manages the complete lifecycle:
+After you complete the deployment preparation, IBM manages the complete infrastructure lifecycle from installation through ongoing operations.

+### Hardware installation
+{: #hardware-installation}

+IBM coordinates and performs the physical installation:

+1. IBM schedules the delivery and installation of hardware in your data center.
+2. IBM installs and configures all hardware and software components.
+3. After the on-premises hardware setup is complete, your deployment status changes to **Available**.
+4. Once available, you can begin provisioning resources:
+   - **For Compute**: Create OpenShift clusters through the {{site.data.keyword.cloud_notm}} console
+   - **For Storage**: Provision storage volumes and configure storage classes

 ### IBM responsibilities
 {: #ibm-responsibilities}